MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-concept.md

    For examples, see: [Error response example](/entra/identity-platform/v2-oauth2-on-behalf-of-flow#error-response-example).

 > [!NOTE]
-> The token you recieve when acquiring a token in the front-end is not related to additionalScopesToConsent you pass.
+> The token you receive when acquiring a token in the front-end is not related to additionalScopesToConsent you pass.
 This means that once the user consents, you can use any token you received from `extensionClient.auth.acquireAccessToken` for your OBO flow.

 ## Authentication JavaScript API